- Industry Statistics

 How many supplements are on the market?

-There are over 29,000 different dietary supplements available to U.S. consumers.
-And if that isn’t enough, there are also approximately 1,000 new supplements added to the market every single year.
-That’s also especially impressive, given that there are less than 500 companies that make these supplements in the U.S.
+Over 29,000 different dietary supplements are available to U.S. consumers.
+Furthermore, approximately 1,000 new supplements are introduced to the market each year, which is particularly noteworthy given that fewer than 500 companies manufacture these products in the U.S.

 -